 Shape of Texas

-The shape of Texas is perhaps one of the most recognized of all of the fifty United States.
-This free scroll saw pattern of Texas can be used to make a wall hanging for your home or a trivet for your kitchen countertop.
+The shape of Texas is This free scroll saw pattern of Texas can be used to make a wall hanging for your home or a trivet for your kitchen countertop.
 Just let your imagination go!

 This scroll saw project can be cut with a scroll saw, but can also easily be cut with a jig saw.
 The process is simple.

 - Download the Texas shape template from mxtn.com